Hesperian Health Guides

 For a girl

-Make sure that the girl has both outer and inner "lips" of her genitals.
-She should also have a small opening to her vagina.
+Make sure that the girl has both outer and inner “lips” of her genitals and a small opening to her vagina.
 If she does not have an opening, she may need an operation.
-She should get medical help right away.
-Tell the parents that it is common for girls to have a small amount of blood from the vagina for 1 to 2 days after birth.
+Get medical help right away.
+Tell the family that it is common for girls to have a small amount of blood from the vagina for 1 to 2 days after birth.

 Hips and legs